kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/CreatingLakehouseReport.md

 ### Step 1

 We will load the data in CSV files to tables in Lakehouse.
-From within the Lakehouse, navigate to view the filename of the file you want to load into a table.
+Within the Lakehouse, navigate to view the filename of the file you want to load into a table.
 Click on the 3 dots next to the filename.
 Then click on the arrow next to Load to Tables and select New table.
 Select the appropriate name.

 <img src='/Assests/Media/LoadTable.gif' width='800' height='300'>